U.S. unveils new Latin America economic plan at reboot summit dogged by dissent | Politics

 The leaders of Guatemala and Honduras, two of the countries that send most migrants to the United States, also said they would not go, undermining efforts by U.S. officials to craft a "declaration" on joint plans to address mass migration.
 Still, leaders from more than 20 countries in the region will attend, including Canada, Brazil and Argentina.

-With Venezuelan President Nicolas Maduro excluded, Biden is expected to speak by phone with opposition leader Juan Guaido, Sullivan said.
+With Venezuelan President Nicolas Maduro excluded, Biden spoke by phone from Air Force One with opposition leader Juan Guaido, the White House and Guaido's aides said.
 Washington recognizes Guaido as Venezuela's legitimate president, having rejected Maduro's 2018 re-election as a sham.
-Biden will use his meeting with Brazilian President Jair Bolsonaro to talk about climate change and will also discuss the topic of "open, transparent and democratic elections" in Brazil.
+Biden will use his meeting on Thursday with Brazilian President Jair Bolsonaro to talk about climate change and will also discuss the topic of "open, transparent and democratic elections" in Brazil.
 Bolsonaro, a populist admirer of Trump, has had chilly relations with Biden.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)